mochoabuilds/-cognition-/README.md

 * STEP 2 >> TidyDataSet - In-house "ethnographic autonencoder" notices human-action interactions that are semantically similar to hand labeled human rules of thumb from previous video streams
 * STEP 3 >> ReproducibilityRecipe - Set up classification calculations in a way that promotes common data standards and portability across multiple corner stores for better flow of this store-by-store "intuiton" across neighborhoods

-## 3.4 ADDING NETWORK LAYERS
+## 3.4 CONFIGURE PLATFORMS/FILES

+* VIDEO --> Capture --> Decode --> Image Processing -->
+* Stream Mgmt --> Detection -->
+* Tracking --> On Screen Display --> OUTPUT

-## 3.5 TRAINING THE MODEL
+## 3.5 CUSTOMIZING MODEL

-## 3.6 TESTING THE MODEL
+## 3.6 ON-SITE TESTING

-## 4 EXPERIMENTS
+## 4 EXPERIMENTAL DATA

-* In this section we explore the accuracy/generalizability of machine learning models on different benchmark data sets.
+* In this section we explore the accuracy/generalizability of models on different benchmark data sets.

 ## 4.1 UCF-101 DATASET